sst/guide/_examples/how-to-add-google-login-to-your-sst-apps.md

 layout: example
 title: How to Add Google Login to Your Serverless App with SST Auth
 short_title: Google Auth
-date: 2021-02-08 00:00:00
+date: 2022-10-10 00:00:00
 lang: en
-index: 3
+index: 1
 type: sst-auth
 description: In this example we will look at how to add Google Login to your serverless app using SST Auth.
 We'll be using the Api, Auth, Table, and ViteStaticSite constructs to create a full-stack app with Google authentication.
-short_desc: Authenticating a full-stack serverless app with Google.
+short_desc: Adding Google auth to a full-stack serverless app.
 repo: api-sst-auth-google
 ref: how-to-add-google-login-to-your-sst-app-with-sst-auth
 comments_id: how-to-add-google-login-to-your-sst-app-with-sst-auth/2643
 ---

-In this example, we will look at how to add Google Login to Your serverless app using [SST]({{ site.sst_github_repo }}).
+In this example, we will look at how to add Google Login to your serverless app using [SST Auth]({{ site.docs_url }}/auth).

 ## Requirements